verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-webp.md

 If something is unclear or could be improved, let me know in the comments.
 Or [tweet me](https://twitter.com/verlok/).

-Otherwise if you did find this useful, feel free to share it!
+If you did find this useful, feel free to share it!

 ### Useful resources